GraphQLGuide/guide/README.md

 ## Chapter 6

 Numbered branches (`0` and up) have the most up-to-date code (often newer than the most recent published revision of the book).
 When code has changed between book revisions, a new code version is created, and each branch is tagged, with the naming format `[step]_[version]`.
-For instance, r1 of the book was published with version `0.1.0` of this repo, so the tag for step 5 was [`5_0.1.0`](https://github.com/GraphQLGuide/guide/releases/tag/5_0.1.0).
+For instance, version `r1` of the book was published with version `0.1.0` of this repo, so the tag for step 5 was [`5_0.1.0`](https://github.com/GraphQLGuide/guide/releases/tag/5_0.1.0).

 ## Contributors